rsimon/xmarkus-image-prototyping/README.md

-# xmarkus-image-prototyping
+# XMARKUS Image Prototyping

-Prototyping for the XMARKUS image annotation client
+Prototyping for the XMARKUS image annotation client.